 You may be experiencing life challenges such as depression, generalised anxiety disorder, phobias, low self-esteem, low self-confidence, stress, loss or bereavement, trauma, sexuality, family issues, feeling sad, personality disorders, childhood issues, panic attacks, relational issues or just a general sense of being stuck or feeling you have events or issues you would like to explore.
 Perhaps you have experienced trauma or a traumatic event from which you have never fully recovered?
 Are you experiencing a change or loss and struggling to cope?
 Maybe you are feeling foolish about seeking help or perhaps you feel you would like to come to counselling but are not sure why or feel too ashamed to share?

-Whatever your reason, counselling offers a safe, confidential and non-judgemental space to share any issues, events, worries, traumas and challenges as well as an opportunity to get to know yourself.
+Whatever your reason, counselling offers a safe, confidential and non-judgemental space to share any issues, events, worries, traumas and challenges.

 You may not have been to counselling before so it might help to know what to expect.
 At our first session I will guide you through a little bit of admin that covers things like confidentiality and I’ll explain how I work with clients so you have an understanding of the process.
-You may want to talk a little about your reasons for coming into therapy and the session is also an opportunity for you to ask any questions you might have.
+You may want to talk a little about your reasons for coming into therapy and the session is also an opportunity for you to ask any questions.

-At the end of the first session we will discuss your experience and whether we feel we could work together, whether you are ready to go into therapy and if this is the right route for you.
-You may choose to make a booking for the next session or take some time out to think it through first.
+At the end of the first session we will discuss your experience, decide if we could work together you’ll hopefully have a clearer whether therapy is for you.
+You may choose to make a booking for the next session or time out to think it through.
 I offer a reduced fee of £25 for this initial meeting.

 Generally clients are encouraged to come along on a weekly basis to keep continuity and connection but we can look at other options to suit.

-I work integratively and intuitively and my practice is underpinned in the Person Centred approach.
-Where appropriate, I use CBT (Cognitive Behavioural Therapy).
+I work integratively and intuitively, my practice is underpinned by Person Centred theory and influenced by the Pshcodynamic approach.

 I offer 1:1 therapy for individuals in a caring, non-judgemental and confidential space.